aaron-grau/curic/html-css/projects/aa_times/README.md

 To speed things up, we provided some tag selectors to get you started.

 - Be wise about which properties to inherit, and which to hard-code.
-- Besides the regular, set the `box-sizing` property to inherit, to have all elements behave the same, which is `content-box`, by default.
+- After you've set the other properties, set the `box-sizing` property to `inherit` to have all elements behave the same by default (they will all have their property set to `content-box`).
+- Remove the bullets from list items.
 - Make all images `block` elements.
 Each image's widths should be equal to its parent's width (`100%`) and its height should grow proportionally (`auto`).
 Set `img` `width` and `height` properties accordingly.
-- Remove the bullets from list items.
 - Set the `cursor` to be the pointer hand on `button`s to make it obvious for users to click.
 - Lastly, define clearfix.